-An appeal to free Homayoun and Sara – Iranian Christians arrested for belonging to a house church – still don't know if they will be permitted a retrial at the Supreme Court.
+Homayoun and Sara – Iranian Christians arrested for belonging to a house church – still don't know if they will be permitted a retrial at the Supreme Court.

 Homayoun and Sara were on holiday in northern Iran when they were arrested.
 The married couple are both Iranian Christians from a Muslim background, and knew that they risked persecution when they joined a house church – but what makes the arrest even harder is that Homayoun is suffering from advanced Parkinson’s disease.

 After their arrest, Homayoun and Sara were detailed, first in Amol and then in Tehran’s notoriously awful Evin prison.
 Homayoun was released after a month, but Sara remained in prison for more than two months, where she experienced severe psychological torture.
 She also spent more than a month of the time in solitary confinement.

 In November 2020, Sara was sentenced to 11 years in prison, and Homayoun was sentenced to two years.
 At an appeal a month later, Sara’s sentence was reduced to eight years – but otherwise their appeal was unsuccessful.
 After they are released, they will not be permitted to leave the country or belong to a social or political group for six years.

 When Christians are arrested for belonging to or leading house churches, their official charge is ‘crimes against national security’.
 But, as the couple’s lawyer told the court during the appeal hearing, “My clients have always insisted that they haven't engaged in any actions against national security, nor do they harbour any animosity or hostility towards the government.”

 He added that Homayoun’s severe illness would make it impossible to be a threat to national security, even if that were his intention.